OpenEvalProject/evals/manuscripts/elife-75593/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/008x57b05 Centre for Health Economic Research and Modelling Infectious Diseases, University of Antwerp Antwerp Belgium
+1. Centre for Health Economic Research and Modelling Infectious Diseases, University of Antwerp Antwerp Belgium ([ROR:008x57b05](https://ror.org/008x57b05))
-2. https://ror.org/04nbhqj75 Interuniversity Institute of Biostatistics and statistical Bioinformatics, Data Science Institute, Hasselt University Hasselt Belgium
+2. Interuniversity Institute of Biostatistics and statistical Bioinformatics, Data Science Institute, Hasselt University Hasselt Belgium ([ROR:04nbhqj75](https://ror.org/04nbhqj75))
-3. https://ror.org/02qqh1125 INSERM, Sorbonne Université, Pierre Louis Institute of Epidemiology and Public Health Paris France
+3. INSERM, Sorbonne Université, Pierre Louis Institute of Epidemiology and Public Health Paris France ([ROR:02qqh1125](https://ror.org/02qqh1125))
-4. https://ror.org/0112mx960 Tokyo Tech World Research Hub Initiative (WRHI), Tokyo Institute of Technology Tokyo Japan
+4. Tokyo Tech World Research Hub Initiative (WRHI), Tokyo Institute of Technology Tokyo Japan ([ROR:0112mx960](https://ror.org/0112mx960))
 5. Department of Infectious Diseases, Liège University Hospital Liège Belgium
-6. https://ror.org/006e5kg04 Artificial Intelligence Lab, Department of Computer Science, Vrije Universiteit Brussel Brussels Belgium
+6. Artificial Intelligence Lab, Department of Computer Science, Vrije Universiteit Brussel Brussels Belgium ([ROR:006e5kg04](https://ror.org/006e5kg04))
-7. https://ror.org/03w5j8p12 KU Leuven, Department of Microbiology and Immunology, Rega Institute for Medical Research, University of Leuven Leuven Belgium
+7. KU Leuven, Department of Microbiology and Immunology, Rega Institute for Medical Research, University of Leuven Leuven Belgium ([ROR:03w5j8p12](https://ror.org/03w5j8p12))

 † Corresponding author

 ## Abstract

 SARS-CoV-2 remains a worldwide emergency.
 While vaccines have been approved and are widely administered, there is an ongoing debate whether children should be vaccinated or prioritized for vaccination.
 Therefore, in order to mitigate the spread of more transmissible SARS-CoV-2 variants among children, the use of non-pharmaceutical interventions is still warranted.
 We investigate the impact of different testing strategies on the SARS-CoV-2 infection dynamics in a primary school environment, using an individual-based modelling approach.
-Specifically, we consider three testing strategies: (1) symptomatic isolation , where we test symptomatic individuals and isolate them when they test positive, (2) reactive screening , where a class is screened once one symptomatic individual was identified, and (3) repetitive screening , where the school in its entirety is screened on regular time intervals.
+Specifically, we consider three testing strategies: (1) symptomatic isolation, where we test symptomatic individuals and isolate them when they test positive, (2) reactive screening, where a class is screened once one symptomatic individual was identified, and (3) repetitive screening, where the school in its entirety is screened on regular time intervals.
 Through this analysis, we demonstrate that repetitive testing strategies can significantly reduce the attack rate in schools, contrary to a reactive screening or a symptomatic isolation approach.
 However, when a repetitive testing strategy is in place, more cases will be detected and class and school closures are more easily triggered, leading to a higher number of school days lost per child.
 While maintaining the epidemic under control with a repetitive testing strategy, we show that absenteeism can be reduced by relaxing class and school closure thresholds.

 ## Introduction